DocHatty/ImpressionistLLM/README.md

 ### An invisible AI layer that sits on top of every app on your Mac

-Your cursor is now an agent, it can now interact with anything, anywhere.
+Your cursor is now an agent, you can interact with anything, anywhere, ever present ai contexual awareness.
 <br/>No tab switching.
 No copy paste dance.
 The model comes to you.

 <br/>